census-ecosystem/opencensus-go-exporter-aws/README.md

 xray
 -------

-`xray` package defines an exporter that publishes spans to `AWS X-Ray`.
+`aws` package defines an exporter that publishes spans to `AWS X-Ray`.

 #### To Do